howardchn/which-programming-language/README.md

 3. Allow to share the result on wechat or some popular social apps.
 4. Check the result of your history.
 5. Any suggestion from feedback.

+See you later.
+I appreciate any feedback by contact me on [Linkedin](www.linkedin.com/in/howard-chen-328493142) or [email](mailto:howardch@outlook.com).